 - overseas investors are not charged to UK tax for investment transactions conducted on their behalf

 - any fees received by a UK resident investment manager for services performed for the non-resident are fully chargeable to UK tax

 HMRC’s International Manual which includes Statement of Practice SP1/01 has more information about how the Investment Manager Exemption works.

 You can find more information in HMRC’s International Manual.

 Who to contact for further advice

-If you have a question about the Investment Manager Exemption you can contact HMRC in writing:
+Write to HMRC if you have a question about the Investment Manager Exemption: